 - Signal Island

 - Larégnère Island.

-Quick Tip: Choose a boat trip that includes lots of activities so you get more for your money.
-For example the Amédée Lighthouse Day trip includes island entry, buffet lunch, glass bottom boat tour, cocktail and wine, island dance performance, sun loungers on the beach and demonstrations.
-So you’re getting an action packed day in one price!
+Choose a boat trip that includes lots of activities so you get more for your money.
+For example, the Amédée Lighthouse Day trip includes island entry, buffet lunch, glass bottom boat tour, cocktail and wine, island dance performance, sun loungers on the beach and demonstrations.
+So you’re getting an action-packed day at one price!

-Tribal Lodging: This is called ‘Accueil en Tribu’ which translates to ‘home in a tribe’.
+Tribal Lodging is called ‘Accueil en Tribu’ which translates to ‘home in a tribe’.
 Many of the local tribes have opened their doors to travellers so now you can experience an authentic Melanesian Kanak homestay.

 Quick Tip: This is more like backpacking.
 You may find a mattress on the floor of a community centre or a bed with en-suite in a traditional thatched hut.

 Take care to respect their customs, for example: